10 Best Technical Analysis Books [Updated 2021]

 - Useful information on technical indicators and chart patterns can help a beginner get going.

 - A must-read for those new to technical analysis.

 Interviews With Top Traders

 by Jack D. Schwager (Author)

 This technical analysis book is a fascinating collection of top traders’ interviews that offer invaluable insights into some of the best minds in the industry.
-An interesting read for the novice as well as professional traders to learn nuances of the art of trading and enhance their risk management skills from amazing success stories of traders who were in a league of their own.
-This work includes the interviews of Bruce Kovner, Marty Schwartz, Ed Seykota and Tom Baldwin along with other super traders.
-The author has put in a great deal of effort in developing a set of guiding principles for traders based on the first-hand experiences of these traders.
+An interesting read for the novice as well as professional traders to learn the nuances of the art of trading and enhance their risk management skills from amazing success stories of traders who were in a league of their own.
+This work includes the interviews of Bruce Kovner, Marty Schwartz, Ed Seykota, and Tom Baldwin, along with other super traders.
+The author has put in a great deal of effort into developing a set of guiding principles for traders based on the first-hand experiences of these traders.